-So far we have PHP, MySQL and Apache 2 installed on the server now we can install Install phpMyAdmin which is a web application to administer MySQL.
+So far we have PHP, MySQL and Apache 2 installed on the Raspberry Pi Web Server, now we can install phpMyAdmin which is a web application to administer MySQL.

 The easiest way to install phpMyAdmin is through apt-get:

 During the installation, phpMyAdmin will walk you through a basic configuration.
 Once the process starts up, follow these steps:

 This can be placed at the end of the file.

 Restart Apache using:

 You can then access phpMyAdmin by going to http://youripaddress/phpmyadmin or http://hostname/phpmyadmin

 Go to http://youripaddress/phpmyadmin or http://hostname/phpmyadmin and try logging in with the username of: root and the password which you entered in the previous step.

 To add an extra level of security it is recommended to use the htaccess / htpasswd system to stop anyone accessing the web pages.

 To set this up, start off by allowing the .htaccess file to work within the phpMyAdmin directory.